Home » Painted Furniture » Small Tables Painted White | Five Tutorials

 table project before Petticoat JUnktion

 We’ve been using this table in our den.
+I like the fact that this table has so many shelf areas and then a small cabinet for hiding the junk.
 It was purchased at a flea market / antique shop in Nashville many years ago.
 I was ready for it to be white.

 white furniture and toner for antique effect Petticoat Junktion